AlexAtBerkeley/alex-berkeley/content/posts/demystifying-gradient-descent.md

 description: How does gradient descent iteratively discover local minimas?
 How exactly was this algorithm invented from the ground up?
 What are the limitations of traditional gradient descent?
 ---
 # A Motivation for Gradient Descent
-Imagine you are training a exceedingly simple machine at a equally basic task: throwing darts on a board.
-The objective is to get the darts to land as closely to the center as possible, since we want the bullseye.
-However, the machine itself has no spatial awareness.
-It only knows a couple things, where the dart it threw landed, and throwing the dart at a specific angle.
-How can we design an algorithm for the agent to discover the most optimal way of throwing the dart?
+Imagine you are training a simple machine at a basic task: throwing darts on a board.
+The objective is to land darts as close to the center (the bullseye) as possible.
+However, the machine has no spatial awareness; it only knows the angle at which it threw the dart and where it landed.
+How can we design an algorithm that helps the machine discover the optimal throwing angle?

 We recall a powerful idea learned from high-school calculus: optimization.
-To do that, we must represent the performance of the dart throwing machine with a mathematical function, which we'll call the {{< sidenote "loss function" >}}A function that measures the loss, or error, of an action or result produced by our machine/model.{{< /sidenote >}} $L(\theta)$.
-The higher the loss?
-The further away the dart was from the center of the board.
-Thus, minimizing this loss function will result in darts closer to the center of the board, hence, a better accuracy.
+To formalize this, we introduce a loss function $L(\theta)$ that measures the error of our machine’s performance.
+The farther the dart lands from the center, the higher the loss.
+Minimizing $L(\theta)$ will yield throws closer to the bullseye.

 ## Optimization, and Its Subtle Challenge
-In calculus, optimization discovers the local extrema of a function through the derivative (or "gradient" for higher dimensional functions).
-By discovering locations where the derivate changes signs, we can find where the slope of the function changes, which would indicate values in the neighborhood of the function are all less than, or greater than the function value, hence, "local".
-In formal mathematical language, a local maxima $y$ of a 2-dimensional space $A$ may be expressed as follows:
+In calculus, optimization locates extrema of a function by analyzing the derivative (or "gradient" for higher dimensional functions).
+Points where the derivative changes sign indicate local maxima or minima.
+In formal mathematical language, a point $y$ is a local minima of a function $f$ over a domain $A$ if:
-$$\forall x\in A, s.t. |x-y|<\delta\implies f(y)\geq f(x)$$
+$$\forall x\in A, |x-y|<\delta\implies f(y)\geq f(x)$$
-Where $\delta$ is the radius of the neighborhood we constrain the maxima to.
-An intuitive and physical lens at optimizing functions (for finding minima) is to imagine yourself as a raindrop guided by gravity to glide across the surface of the function, until you finally settle in some puddle in the surface.
-Note, this doesn't have to be the deepest puddle ever, as long as you are trapped in a ditch, no matter how small, you {{< sidenote "stay there" >}}This might not be the case of Stochastic Gradient Descent{{< /sidenote >}} .
+For some neighborhood radius $\delta$.
+An intuitive and physical analogy of optimizing is to imagine yourself as a raindrop guided by gravity to glide across the surface of the function, until you finally settle in a puddle in the surface.
+Note, this doesn't have to be the deepest puddle ever (i.e. the global minimum), as long as you are trapped in a ditch, no matter how small, you {{< sidenote "stay there" >}}This might not be the case of Stochastic Gradient Descent{{< /sidenote >}} .

-The challenge that comes with function optimizing however, is that the loss function is often complex, and difficult to find a closed, algebraic solution to
+The challenge that comes with function optimizing however, is that the loss function is often complex (especially in deep learning), and difficult to find a closed, algebraic solution to
 $\text{arg} \min_{\theta}L(\theta)$.
 The main three factors are due to:
 1. **High Dimensionality:** Modern deep learning models tend to have upwards of hundreds of millions and billions of parameters.
 Mapping out all the combinations of these parameters and discovering a closed form equation for all such parameters is mathematically infeasible.
 In addition, we would have a system of countless non-linear equations with many variables.
 Just too complicated.
 2. **Critical Values:** Even if it were possible to discover a closed form equation of our model, with all its parameters, sorting through the critical values is another story.
 Simply put, critical values can be understood as points where the second partial derivative of a particular function is 0 or undefined.
-We would then have to sort through every single critical value (which is a combination of our billions of parameters, could be an even larger number!) and categorize them into maxima, minima, and saddle points.
+We would then have to sort through every single critical value (which there can be billions!) and categorize them into maxima, minima, and saddle points.
 We would then need to arduously discover what the global minimum is.
 3. **Symbolic Differentiation:** Implementing symbolic differentiation on an arbitrary function, is surprisingly a very compute-heavy task!
 With these limitations in mind.
 It's crucial for us to find an alternative approach to discovering minima.
 This presents an exigency for gradient descent.